I'm Always Hiring the Wrong People

 Don’t Rush Your Hiring Decisions

 To boost your success rate above the average—often less than 50% in terms of employee retention—it’s crucial to resist the urge to hire quickly.
-Taking your time allows you to find candidates who possess the right personality, skills, and cultural fit for your practice.
+Taking your time and having a clear and well thought out process allows you to find candidates who possess the right personality, skills, and cultural fit for your practice.

 Set High Standards from the Beginning